microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationsubmission-excuse.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Excuse a submission.
 Excused submissions aren't included in average grade calculations.
 Grading rubrics and feedback are deleted.
 Only teachers can perform this action.

 If the `Prefer: include-unknown-enum-members` request header is provided, the excused submission retains the **excused** status.
 Otherwise, the submission status changes to **returned**.
-For more information on this heading, see the [Examples](#examples) section.
+For more information about how to use this header, see the  [Examples](#examples) section.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).